nata1993/tarbimise_graafik/blog.md

 director as an optional class for Builder pattern that will delegate what builder to use.
 The chain of command will look like this with Director class used: Director assigns builder work -> Builder chooses Object to work with -> Object.

+It lasted not realy long...
+The goodnes of builder pattern...
+It lasted just so long until I had to create one builder but more than one object to build.
+And then we suddenly had long chain of variables to feed to builder, inside builder and to the object itself.
+Even worse, the variables needed to be pretty much similar.
+So similar that using ususal upper-lower case variable naming was exhausted with _ symbol variable naming.
+Guess I'll have to resort to using # symbol also in naming of variables.
+Anyway, once I reached a moment, where one builder had to build much more than just one to three objects, I will finnaly need optional director class to delegate work to builders, otherwise lots of repetitive code writing.
+Lets try to keep it clean (never to be achieved...).